john2x/lockdown/README.md

 # Lockdown

-Block network connections to non-whitelisted hosts done by Emacs.
+Block network connections from Emacs to non-whitelisted.

 This package is a work-in-progress/proof-of-concept.